fpetrola/dragome/t2/services.md

 ## Annotations

-If there is more than 1 implementors of your service and you want to specify Dragome what to choose you may use this annotation in interface definition:
+If there is more than one implementors of your service and you want to specify Dragome what to choose you may use this annotation in interface definition:

 **Service instantation**
 ``` Java